computer-lab/computerlab.io/source/_posts/decentralized-pigeon-game-nyc.md

 have a canonical name: it's known alternatively as pigeon flying, pigeon turning, the pigeon wars.
-The "rules" are constantly being redefined between individual participants, who freely enter and leave the game, perhaps meeting at hubs like "Pigeons on Broadway", a pet shop in Bed-Stuy with hundreds of pigeons in the back.
+The "rules" are constantly being redefined between individual participants, who freely enter and leave the game, perhaps meeting at hubs like "Pigeons on Broadway", a pet shop with hundreds of pigeons in the back.

-I hope that the game leads to happy pigeons and people, and enjoy imagining a future where more people compete to attract and care for flocks of birds.
+I hope that this game leads to happy pigeons and people.
+I enjoy imagining a future where many more people compete to attract and care for flocks of birds, or engage in similar activities.
+This vision helped me in the late weeks of 2017.